liara-cloud/desktop/README.md

 export AWS_SECRET_ACCESS_KEY= 'ENTER YOUR S3 SECRET KEY';
 ```

-After you've set the env variables you can run publish command.
+Now you need to run the following command to publish the already built app:

 ```bash
 npm run deploy
 ```

-By default new releases store in release directory
+By default new releases will be stored in the release directory.
-It's possible to change output directory in [electron-builder.yml](https://www.electron.build/configuration/configuration.html#MetadataDirectories) file
+It's possible to change the output directory in [electron-builder.yml](https://www.electron.build/configuration/configuration.html#MetadataDirectories) file.